-If dust accumulates in the filter airflow from the air vents may decrease.
+If dust accumulates in the filtered airflow from the air vents may decrease.

-- Replace the filter according to the Maintenance Schedule found in your owner's manual.
-Vehicles driven in severe conditions such as dusty, rough roads, more frequent air filter changes are required.
+- Replace the filter according to the Maintenance Schedule found in your owner’s manual.
+For vehicles are driven in severe conditions such as dusty, rough roads, more frequent air filter changes are required.

 - Carbon cabin air filter: DHF157 97133-D4100, 97133-D4000, 97133-C2000

 - Manufacturer Part Number: 97133-D4100 , 97133-C2000(USA) compatible

 - CF11178, Purolator C36179, Prime Guard PCF6179 C20035C 97133-3SAA0

 - 223x191x30mm ( 8.78 x 7.51 x 1.18 inch )